All Products

 2. Create an AccessKey pair for the RAM user.
 For more information, see Create an AccessKey pair.

-• Method 2: Create another RAM user for Account A.
+• Method 2: Create a dedicated RAM user in Account A to manage applications.

 Note

-(Optional) Use a RAM role to manage applications
+(Optional) Manage applications with a RAM role

 Step 1: Grant permissions to Account B